 Q: How do we make sure that our older laying hens don't eat our younger chickens' starter feed, and vice versa, since the two age groups are meant to have different feeds?

 A: Good question!
-Typically, you don't want your chicks to eat layer feed since it has too much calcium for them, and you don't want your hens to eat medicated chick starter, because the medication can be transmitted to you through their eggs.
+Typically, you don't want your chicks to eat layer feed since it has too much calcium for them, and you don't want your laying hens to eat too much chick starter because it lacks the calcium they need to produce strong egg shells.
 However, if your birds are kept in the same area, it's virtually impossible to guarantee your birds will eat the right feed (and with typical perversity, they are usually drawn to the feed you don't want them to eat!)